EN DE

 Recalls and Technical Service Bulletins

-Contact Dacia or Renault with the VIN to verify all recalls have been completed.
-Recall repairs are free regardless of vehicle age.
-The battery/alternator recall from 2020 is particularly important to confirm.
+Contact Dacia with the VIN to verify all recalls have been completed.
+The steering track rod recall is safety-critical and affected cars built between September and December 2015.

 Warranty Status